osnr/horrifying-pdf-experiments/README.md

 But we also do a few hacks here to get the game to work properly.

 First, we emit a thin, long 'band' text field for each column of the lower half of the screen.
-These bands get a mouse-enter event whenever you move your mouse along the x-axis, so the breakout paddle can move as you move your mouse.
-(It would be possible to do keyboard control too, I think; you could set a keystroke trigger script on a widget or on the page.)
+Some band gets a mouse-enter event whenever you move your mouse along the x-axis, so the breakout paddle can move as you move your mouse.

 And second, we emit a field called 'whole' which covers the whole top half of the screen.
 Chrome doesn't expect the PDF display to change, so if you move fields around in JS, you get pretty bad artifacts.
-This 'whole' field solves that problem when we flicker it on and off during frame rendering.
+This 'whole' field solves that problem when we toggle it on and off during frame rendering.
 That trick seems to force Chrome to clean out the artifacts.